 - Eating Insects is an emerging benefit to help environmental and health issues.
-In this article, published Feb 2019 by Massive Science, I explore some of the recent research behind eating insects.
-I explain how insect farming is better for the environment then traditional animals (e.g., greenhouse gasses, land and water use).
-I also discuss some of the trendy gourmet insect themed foods now on the scene.
+I explore some of the recent research behind eating insects, insect farming and the environment (e.g., greenhouse gasses, land and water use), and trendy gourmet insect themed foods.

 - Science Communication (#SciComm) is becoming more widely appreciated among researchers.
 To help scientist, there is a growing body of tools available.
 One resource is Science Talk, which I contributed an article about a video I created aimed at 11-year old students.

 - Different Audiences: Writing for different audiences is a necessary task.
 Here I show one example of how I tackle writing with the topic of insects.
 I write for 5 year olds, undergraduate students, graduate students, and a colleague in my field.

 - Complicated topics like “Stable iridium dinuclear heterogeneous catalysts supported on metal-oxide substrate for solar water oxidation” (Zhao et al, 2018) can still be broken down into concepts we all understand!

 “Imagine a hot summer day, you are standing by a cool pool, but a brazen someone prematurely pushes you into the water.
 You are wet, yet, it feels great!
 The person who pushed you into the water is a catalyst that took you from a hot-dry state to a cool-wet state…”